-Many budding entrepreneurs believe that the small-scale venture of theirs has too little staff and a modest scope of operations to bother about the introduction of any accounting software.
-And an entire ERP system is surely for huge businesses with their prodigious capital turnover and thousands of employees on the payroll.
+Many budding entrepreneurs believe that their small-scale ventures of theirs have too little staff and a modest scope of operations to bother about the introduction of any accounting software.
+An entire ERP system is surely for huge businesses with their prodigious capital turnover and thousands of employees on the payroll.
 So, when the company has grown enough, the time for implementing ERP will come.

+The myth buster.
 Modern ERPs are designed to suit any size and kind of enterprise, catering to a wide gamut of business needs and requirements.
-Just make sure you pick one that is the perfect fit for the venture of yours.
+Just make sure you pick one that is the perfect fit for your venture.
 Moreover, its modular structure allows for easy scalability with a view of a company’s expansion.

 ERP sounds expensive, especially if it is a cloud-based one.
 Since it is meant for business purposes, it purports to cost you a pretty penny, which contradicts the popular ethics of staying lean.

-“Well-informed people” believe that tailoring a system to the unique needs of your organization is a matter of weeks, if not months.
-Migrating data, documenting procedures, harmonizing the accounting ERP with the existing technical ecosystem, and final testing will put on hold other business activities indefinitely.
+“Well-informed people” believe that tailoring a system to the unique needs of your organization is a matter of weeks if not months.
+Migrating data, documenting procedures, harmonizing the accounting ERP with the existing technical ecosystem, and final testing will put on hold other business activities on indefinitely.

+The myth buster.
 Implementing any novelty is a disruptive procedure, yet talking of months-long chaos ravaging the entire company is a shameful exaggeration.
-Having accumulated considerable experience in system integration services, the specialists of our company can state with confidence that configuring ERP takes a couple of days provided there are clear business requirements which have been explicitly articulated and previously agreed upon.
+Having accumulated considerable experience in system integration services, the specialists of our company can state with confidence that configuring ERP takes a couple of days, provided there are clear business requirements that have been explicitly articulated and previously agreed upon.

 Average reps may think that any software is the responsibility of the IT folks who should implement it and the executives who will thus have fewer errands to attend to.